 Consider the physical changes you are experiencing nature’s way of allowing you to bring life into the world.
 All the changes serve a purpose.
 It’s like a beautiful metamorphosis into a new version of yourself!

-Then, as the mom-to-be feels more and more vulnerable because of the changes that are happening inside and need more support, her partner may or may not pick up on this situation, creating tension and anxiety, or more of a sense of ease if you are both tuned in.
+Then, as the mom-to-be feels more and more vulnerable because of the changes that are happening inside and needs more support, her partner may or may not pick up on this situation, creating tension and anxiety or more of a sense of ease if you are both tuned in.

 Talking to each other and really listening will be tremendously helpful so that each of you can understand what this experience is for both of you.
 Expecting a baby is a big deal!